stefangt80/SoftuniDemoGitHubProject/README.md

 # SoftuniDemoGitHubProject

-Demo Project for SoftUni Fundamentals
+Demo Project for SoftUni Fundamentals.
+I edited this on Git Hub directly!